qbic-projects/r-project-template/README.md

 ## Running Rstudio Server with Docker on deNBI cloud

+Start by creating a repository within `qbic-projects` from this template.
+For this, use the button: `Use this template`.

 ### deNBI instance setup

 Launch a deNBI instance with the following characteristics: